engity-com/bifroest/docs/usecases.md

 ---
 # Use cases

-As Bifröst is very flexible on how it can be configured (see [configuration documentation](reference/configuration.md)), here are some use-cases which can be fulfilled by it:
+Bifröst helps IT admins to administer servers much faster, more secure, with more options, and much more flexible than without using Bifröst.
+A big advantage of Bifröst is the simple and flexible configuration (see [configuration documentation](reference/configuration.md)).
+Below, you find some use-cases showing that Bifröst makes the difference:

 1. [**Off**-board users within the legally binding 15 minutes timeframe of the organization](#offboard)
 2. [**On**-board users within 15 minutes in the organization](#onboard)